roel31415/SolarTracker/README.md

 # SolarTracker
 Build a solar tracker with 2 DOF that follows the sun, based on Arduino Uno.

+You can find step-by-step instructions in the file **solar tracker instructions.pdf**.

 This project is based on the following project by GreatScottLab:

 https://www.instructables.com/DIY-Miniature-Solar-Tracker